 Frequently Asked Questions

-Who pays transfer tax in Georgia?
+3. Who pays title insurance at closing in Georgia?